mdsufz/downloadtool/README.md

 ### Windows executables

 The Windows executables are compiled on Win10 64bit and can be used without the need to install Python and its dependencies on Windows.
+Please find them inside the dist folder.

 The GUI can be started with a double click on the `download_gui.exe`.
 We apologize for the safety check question when starting this executable due to the missing Windows signature.